grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

  └── plugin.json
 ```

+## When to use a nested plugin

+When you have a data source or panel plugin that you want to distribute along with your app plugin.

+Each nested data source can have its own backend, independent of the app plugin's backend.

 :::note

 Notice that the plugin `nested-datasource` doesn't have a `package.json` of its own.
 The name of the nested plugin folder is not important.